Esri/hub.js/docs/src/guides/context.md

 // now let's load a session from localStorage (for example) const session = UserSession.deserialize(localStorage.getItem("_context"));

-// we can set this on the context manager, and it will await ctxMgr.setAuthentication(session);
+// we can set this on the context manager, and it will fetch the
+// IPortal from portal/self and the IUser from users/self
+await ctxMgr.setAuthentication(session);
 // at this point ctxMgr.context is now a *new* object ctxMgr.context.isAuthenticated; // true
 ctxMgr.context.portalUrl; //=> https://dcdev.maps.arcgis.com
 ctxMgr.context.sharingApiUrl; //=> https://dcdev.maps.arcgis.com/sharing/rest
 ctxMgr.context.currentUser; //=> {username: "dave", ...} IUser
+ctxMgr.context.portal; //=> {id: "BcRx2", ...} IPortal
 ```

 ### Framework Integration

 In Ember we create it in the application route's `beforeModel` hook (the very first thing to run as it boots up) and we store the reference on a Service.
 Ember services are singletons that exist for the lifetime of the application.
 When users sign in/out, the application gets a reference to the context manager from the service, and calls the necessary methods.
 It then sets a reference to the context on the service itself.
 This is necessary for the Ember change tracking system, and allows the rest of the application to bind to the `service.context` property without any additional complexity.

+This same approach should be taken with other frameworks, taking into consideration how the framework wants this sort of state to be handled.

 ### ArcGISContext

 This class is simply holds some properties and then exposes a large set of read only properties to streamline access to commonly accessed information or structures.

-In the case that an application opts not to use `ArcGISContextManager`, the `ArcGISContext` class could be manually created, and takes an `IArcGISContextOptions` in the constructor.
+In the case that an application opts not to use `ArcGISContextManager`, the [`ArcGISContext`](https://esri.github.io/hub.js/api/common/ArcGISContext/) class could be manually created, and takes an [`IArcGISContextOptions`](https://esri.github.io/hub.js/api/common/IArcGISContextOptions/) in the constructor.

 ### Questions and Answers

 Q: Should hub.js functions take an `IArcGISContext`?

 A: No. Hub.js function parameters should expect one of the lower level interfaces - `IHubRequestOptions`, `IUserRequestOptions` or `IRequestOptions`.
-The `ArcGISContext` should be used in components which need to easily access any of those interfaces, or other "platform configuration" properties, in order to make calls to modules from hub.js, or arcgis-rest-js.
+The `ArcGISContext` should be used in components which need to easily access any of those interfaces, or other platform configuration properties, in order to make calls to modules from hub.js, or arcgis-rest-js.

 Q: Should my application bind to `ArcGISContextManager.context` directly?